bitlogik/uniblow/README.md

 You can also import an existing wallet from a compatible wallet, and it will use the funds.
 Note that at this stage, there is a limitation on BTC, LTC and DOGE : it only uses one static address for all transactions on a given blockchain.
-And it won't retrieve your money if you use an other wallet with many transactions.
+And it won't retrieve your money if you use some other HD wallets with many transactions.

 You can also export the saved words mnemonic in an other compatible wallet, and it should access and use all you funds.